 The brain begins working immediately to repair its own tissue and internal damage.
 Upon initial injury, many TBI patients lose consciousness.
 It’s one way the brain responds to give itself time to repair.

 Some of these repair processes are extremely helpful, especially when followed by medical treatments.
+Blood tests, despite advancements in imaging technologies, are not always effective for diagnosing mild TBIs.
 With short-lived TBIs, physical symptoms like blurred vision and memory issues subside and the brain’s normal function is almost fully restored within a three to six month period.

 Long Term

-Some parts of the brain cannot be repaired and may progressively decline once they’re damaged.
+Some parts of the brain cannot be repaired and may progressively decline once they’re damaged, potentially leading to permanent brain damage.
 In these cases, doctors need to monitor changes on an ongoing basis.
-Long term treatments may be able to slow down deterioration.
+It is also crucial to monitor for blood clots in patients with severe TBIs, as deep vein thrombosis can form during prolonged inactivity.
+Long-term treatments may be able to slow down deterioration.

 Physical

-Moderate and severe TBIs can lead to multiple physical problems.
-One fifth of those with more severe injuries have reported serious difficulties with their health.
+Moderate and severe TBIs can lead to multiple physical problems, including brain swelling as a common complication.
+One-fifth of those with more severe injuries have reported serious difficulties with their health.
+TBIs can also damage blood vessels within the brain, affecting neurovascular coupling, which is crucial for ensuring the brain receives the necessary glucose and oxygen based on its demands.
 Some of the symptoms of TBIs are loss of memory, disorientation, loss of balance, fatigue, visual difficulties, and unrelenting, severe headaches.

 Emotional

-Those who sustain TBIs can develop a wide range of emotional problems.
+Those who sustain TBIs can develop a wide range of emotional problems and difficulties.
 They may have difficulty controlling their emotions and may get emotional very quickly and with an abnormal degree of intensity.
-They may also be on an emotional rollercoaster, feeling happy one moment then suddenly sad or angry.
+They may also be on an emotional rollercoaster, feeling happy one moment, then suddenly sad or angry.

 Mood swings often result from damage to the limbic system, the part of the brain that controls emotional behavior.
+Damage to the pituitary gland can lead to significant hormonal dysfunction, affecting growth hormone, thyroid, cortisol, and sex hormone levels, which in turn can produce a variety of symptoms throughout the body.
 Sometimes there is no specific event that triggers a sudden emotional response.
 Medication may be needed to stabilize those suffering from unpredictable feelings.

 The CDC reports that approximately 1.7 million people suffer a traumatic brain injury in the United States alone.
 It can happen to anyone.
-Knowing the signs and symptoms will help you recognize a TBI.
+Knowing the common symptoms and signs will help you recognize a TBI.

 Double vision, nausea, headaches, unconsciousness, and leaking fluids from the nose or ears may surface with a head injury.
-After you’ve been injured, it is important to note that signs of TBI may not be immediately apparent.
+After you’ve been injured, it is important to note that the signs of TBI may not be immediately apparent.
 Symptoms can develop over several days or even weeks after the event.
+Consulting a medical professional is crucial to evaluate the severity of symptoms and receive appropriate care.

 Filing a Claim After Your Traumatic Brain Injury